sillito/websystems/materials/javascript.markdown

 [JavaScript](https://developer.mozilla.org/en/JavaScript) is an object-based programming language often used for programs intended to run in web browsers.
 [Node](http://nodejs.org/) is a system designed for writing internet (server) applications.
 The goal is to make it easy (obviously a relative term) to write an application that scales to large numbers of clients.
 Node programs are written JavaScript but executed on a server (in general) rather than a web browser.

-**Tip:** While watching these videos and reading through the following notes, have Node running so you can try things out.
+**Tip:** While watching this video and reading through the following notes, have Node running so you can try things out.

-The first video is a simple and 18 minute introduction to JavaScript.
+The video is a simple and 18 minute introduction to JavaScript.
 For more detailed coverage of JavaScript (including upcoming changes to the language), I suggest watching videos of [Douglas Crockford's JavaScript talk](http://yuiblog.com/crockford/) and reading mozilla's [JavaScript Guide](https://developer.mozilla.org/en/JavaScript/Guide).

 <iframe src="http://player.vimeo.com/video/32997960?title=0&amp;byline=0&amp;portrait=0" width="720" height="540" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

-This 4 minute video demonstrates how to write a simple HTTP server in Node.

-<iframe src="http://player.vimeo.com/video/33002243?title=0&amp;byline=0&amp;portrait=0" width="720" height="540" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 ## Values, variables and literals